thomashzhang/thomaszhang.com/_posts/cysa+/2023-03-01-cysa-plus-glossary.md

 - **NIST Cybersecurity Framework** - A risk-informed model of ESA (Identify, Protect, Detect, Respond, and Recover).
 - **NMAP** - Network scan (see footprinting).
 A very common tool to be familiar with.
 See more information [here](https://www.upguard.com/blog/how-to-use-nmap).
 There are also lots of tools out there that will provide a visual interface for NMAP like Zenmap.
 - **NSE** - Nmap Scripting Engine - Lua based scripting engine for Nmap to carry out detailed probes.
+- **PAN** - Not personal access network (unless it's used in that context) but stands for Privileged Access Management (solution).
+This is used for credentialed vulnerability scanning where the credentials are one time use.
+This ensure the credentials no longer work after some set of criteria, though this solution also usually costs some amount of money.
+If you can't use a PAN solution, you can also do a set time period where a scan happens.
 - **Reaver** - Wireless tool to attack WPS enabled networks.
 Can potentially crack a WPS pin (which is 8 digits long) within hours as long as it's not rate-limited.
 - **Red Team** - The attackers or pentesters that try to offensively attack a system.
 Contrast with the blue team.
 - **RPO** - Recovery Point Objective.
 Longest time an organization can tolerate lost data being recoverable.
 Ex. a database goes down, and new data isn't recorded for 12 hours.
 That 12 hours is the RPO, and is that tolerable to the organization?